![]() |

 - Mana-starved in the early to mid game.

-- Can become a sitting duck if silenced before getting his ult off.
+Primal Split requires good micro to be used to its fullest.- Can become a sitting duck if silenced before getting his ult off.

-- Thunder Clap casting range is small.
+Thunder Clap casting range is small.- Requires a

-- Requires a Blink Dagger to initiate.
+Blink Dagger to initiate.

-- Monkey King Bar counters him.
+Monkey King Bar counters him.
 Hard.

 Abilities Skills of Brewmaster